dream11/odin/README.md

 > Now on every commit that you make, pre-commit hook will validate the `go` code and will suggest changes if any.

+### Managing the version

+Odin's application version is in the semantic version form i.e. `x.y.z` where, `x` is the major version, `y` is the minor version and `z` is the patch version.

+The version is maintained in [odin/app/app.go](./app/app.go) inside variable named `App`.

+Example: if the current version is `1.0.0`, then in case of

+1. a bug fix or a patch, the patch version is upgraded i.e. `1.0.1`
+2. a minor change in some existing feature, the minor version is upgraded i.e. `1.1.0`
+3. a major feature addition, the major version is upgraded i.e. `2.0.0`

+> Update the version responsibly as this version will be used to create a release against any master/main branch merge.

 ## Commands

 ### Structure